 Why Major in Biology?

 With a degree in Biology from Penn State Altoona, you’ll be well prepared for your future, whether you are interested in a career in medicine or other health-related professions, looking to pursue an advanced degree through graduate study, or interested in working with various governmental agencies or industries having biological responsibilities.
-Importantly, you’ll gain an understanding of the world of living things, and practical experience through both laboratory and fieldwork in small classes taught by faculty.
+Importantly, you’ll understand the world of living things and gain practical experience through laboratory and fieldwork in small classes taught by faculty.

 At Penn State Altoona, three options are available for study.

 - The General Biology option focuses on all aspects of modern biology.

 - The Vertebrate Physiology option focuses on animal physiology and anatomy and prepares students for careers in medicine, dentistry, pharmacology, and animal physiology.

 - The Ecology option explores the evolution, behavior, and population and community biology of plants and animals, preparing students for environmental management and conservation careers.

 Undergraduate research opportunities are available at Penn State Altoona and will help you achieve your career goals.
 Students performing research with our faculty have traveled to field sites and conferences worldwide.
 Their work has been presented at local, regional, national, and international meetings and, in some cases, has led to student-coauthored publications in scientific journals.

 Penn State Altoona is part of the Early Acceptance Program at the Lake Erie College of Osteopathic Medicine (LECOM) and has the only active Penn State chapter of Beta Beta Beta, the National Biological Honor Society.
 Students may join the Biology Club and Science Club to enhance their classroom experiences.

 Unique to Penn State Altoona, the Human Dimensions of Health Care course provides students with on-site experience from patients, their families, and health care providers.